Fundie101/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current working directory contents including hidden files
+display contents in digit only